BIOLOGICAL FILTERS FOR AQUACULTURE

 cleaning the water to the level required.

 The other reason is that they operate too slowly.
-There is however, a
+Anaerobic filters are sometimes used in

 However, this is a difficult process to control and it is generally less

-expensive to replace a small amount of water to remove nitrates.
+expensive to remove nitrates by discharging a small amount of water from the

 Anaerobic biofilters are best suited for